 Beyond The Troubled Path:

-Pravin felt depressed most of the times and every time he wanted to quit, he found a reason to stay.
+Pravin felt depressed most of the times and everytime he wanted to quit, he found a reason to stay.
 He remembered the love and support of those who understood the sport and his ability.
 He often used to introspect and motivate himself to move ahead.
 Things started paying off slowly.

-One of Pravin's students hailed from the entertainment industry.
+One of Pravin's students hailed from entertainment industry.
 While at practice one day, Pravin received a call from India’s biggest theme park, Adlabs Imagica.
 They were looking for BMX riders and Pravin was right there grabbing the opportunity.
-Just one stunt and the job was in his hand with good pay, accommodation and other perks for a contract period of one year in Pune.
+Just one stunt and the job was in his hand with good pay, accomodation and other perks for a contract period of one year in Pune.
 His popularity grew and he started doing more shows in Mumbai and Pune.
-In 2016, Pravin participated in the Indian Championships and stood in the Top 3.
+In 2016, Pravin participated in the Indian Championships and stood in Top 3.
 The same year, he was selected for the Chuncheon International Leisure Games in South Korea.
 There, he represented India and stood at 15 among 21 world champions.
 Now underline the point here - the young man from a country that has least or no knowledge of the sport, with zero facilities has represented the nation in the sport at the international platform and brought home pride.
 People back in India started to learn about the sport and the number of its admirers has been increasing ever since then.
-When seven newspapers of various languages like English, Hindi, and Marathi etc. have published features about him, it's then that he and his game started receiving acclaim and recognition.
-"Even then, there is no support from family.” he laments.
+When seven newspapers of various languages like English, Hindi, Marathi etc. have published features about him, it's then that he and his game started receiving acclaim and recognition.
+"Even then, there is no support from family.", he laments.
 But things started changing for the young boy.
 Along with Pravin, BMXing is also becoming a matter of discussion on the Indian scene these days.
-Thanks to the pioneer, Pravin Habib.
+Thanks to the efforts of BMXers like Pravin Habib.

 Going forward, Pravin wants to change the face of BMX in India.
-He wants to represent India in the Olympics and X Games.
+He wants to represent India in Olympics and X Games.
 "Every sport has been popularized by a revolutionary player.
 I want to be the one to popularize BMX in India.”, says India's BMX sensation.
 Pravin who always helps people who approach him with doubts on BMXing runs online BMX tutorials on a mission to spread awareness on the sport as well as to fit its roots firmly on the Indian soil.

-To All the BMX Aspirants Out There!
+To All The BMX Aspitants Out There!

-Pravin says that children and youth though love BMXing, hesitate to take it seriously because of the complexity of the sport.
+Pravin says that children and youth, though love BMXing, hesitate to take it seriously because of the complexity of the sport.
 Fear of losing is the biggest factor that controls them.
 "How much ever you practice, end of the day, all that which decides your win is that final 2min performance.
 It doesn't matter and is not related to what you have done all the years.
-You can still go wrong in the main scene.” he says.
+You can still go wrong in the main scene.", he says.
 He says that it takes around 6-7 months for learning a single trick in BMXing.
-Lack of resources, scope and most importantly, the right coach is what stops people from taking up this sport.
+Lack of resources, scope and most importantly, the right coach are what stop people from taking up this sport.
 Pravin says that when the thorns are cleared and the path is laid, people prefer to walk and that path, he says, he is laying now.
-He is also ready to coach and help enthusiasts.
+He is also ready to coach and help the enthusiasts.
 So why late?
-If you wanna choose a sport that gives you a good adrenaline rush, then take the BMX challenge and join Pravin in bringing India on to the world stage of BMXing.
+If you wanna choose a sport that gives you good adrenaline rush, then take the BMX challenge and join Pravin in bringing India on to the world stage of BMXing.

 If you Like to contribute to this Page, Please Drop us a Mail.